e-gov/DHX-adapter/docs/java-library-usage-guide.md

 ##Base platform and external dependencies

-DHX adapter packages depends on the components shown below.
+DHX Java library depends on the components shown below.

-[Java SE](https://en.wikipedia.org/wiki/Java_Platform,_Standard_Edition) 1.7 (or newer) version is needed for compiling and running the DHX adapter.
+[Java SE](https://en.wikipedia.org/wiki/Java_Platform,_Standard_Edition) 1.7 (or newer) version is needed for compiling and running the DHX Java library.

-As DHX adapter package provides web services (is not only web client), it depends on J2EE [Java Servlet API](https://en.wikipedia.org/wiki/Java_servlet), by using [Spring Web Services](http://projects.spring.io/spring-ws/).
+As DHX Java library package provides web services (is not only web client), it depends on J2EE [Java Servlet API](https://en.wikipedia.org/wiki/Java_servlet), by using [Spring Web Services](http://projects.spring.io/spring-ws/).

 [Java Architecture for XML Binding - JAXB](https://docs.oracle.com/javase/7/docs/api/javax/xml/bind/package-summary.html) API is used for XML marshalling (is part of Java SE 7).

-DHX adapter Java package is based on Spring Framework architecture by using extensively its sub-modules:
+DHX Java library is based on Spring Framework architecture by using extensively its sub-modules:
 - For configuration and initializing (Spring AOP, Spring Context, etc)
 - For making HTTP SOAP client request (Spring WS Client, Apache HttpClient)
 - For providing HTTP SOAP web service (Spring WS Server Endpoint, Java Servlet API)

-Direct and indirect external references (dependencies) of DHX adapter are following
+Direct and indirect external references (dependencies) of DHX Java library are following

 Group | Package | Version | Notes
 ------------ | ------------- | ------------- | -------------